oraclize/docs/source/includes/_general_concepts.md

 In this case, we have encrypted the following string `json(https://poloniex.com/public?command=returnTicker).BTC_ETH.last`, which uses the JSON helper to parse the API response, but in the query you can specify any datasource and helper that you want.
 The example uses a public API, but you can use any private API that only require a secret user key authentication method.

 <aside class="notice">
-You could also encrypt only 1 parameter of oraclize_query(), leaving the other ones in clear text
+You could also encrypt only 1 parameter of oraclize_query(), leaving the other ones in cleartext.
 </aside>

 The encryption method is also available for POST requests: you can encrypt both the URL and the POST data field as in the following example: